 There’s a lot to consider when purchasing a new car, like what sort of model you’d like, financing, and where to find the best deals.
-But one item many people don’t think about until they sit down across from the dealership finance manager is an extended warranty.
+But one item many people don’t think about until they sit down at a dealership is an extended warranty.

 Is an extended warranty worth it?
 While many buyers may purchase an extended warranty with their new vehicle, it may not be the best choice for everyone.
 You should understand what an extended warranty can do and the pros and cons of one before deciding if it’s the right option for you.

 An extended warranty is an optional warranty you can purchase that can extend coverage over a longer period of time or miles.

 When you purchase a new car, it may come with a manufacturer warranty.
 This is a bumper-to-bumper warranty that usually lasts three years or 36,000 miles, although this may vary depending on the manufacturer.

 New vehicles may also come with a powertrain warranty.
 This is a warranty that covers the cost of repairing damage to major vehicle systems that keep the car operational.
 Powertrain warranties usually won’t include coverage for minor systems or cosmetic issues.
 If you do purchase a vehicle with a powertrain warranty, you may not feel the need to purchase an extended warranty.

 Extended warranties usually have less coverage for repairs than the manufacturer’s warranty and may only cover what breaks down with your vehicle.
 That means an extended warranty typically won’t cover regular maintenance like: